ppone/docs/accounting/quickbooks-online.md

 ### Enabling Auto-Sync

 Auto-sync will run accounting syncs automatically for you on an ongoing basis.
-Once auto-sync is enabled, accounting syncs will happen approximately once per hour.
+Once auto-sync is enabled, accounting syncs will happen once per day.
 If you enable invoice and payment importing, those will happen in near real-time as those invoices and payments are created on QuickBooks.

 Here's how you can enable auto-sync: